vertueux/3DSpace/README.md

 * .Net Desktop Development - For Desktop OpenGL and DirectX platforms to target normal .NET Framework

 <img src="docs/images/installer_vs_components.png" width="950px">
-Once it's open, simply search for MonoGame in the top right search window, as shown above, and install the "MonoGame project templates".
+Once it's open, simply search for MonoGame in the top right search window, as shown above, and install MonoGame project templates.
 You now have the MonoGame templates installed, ready to create new projects.

 ### Install MonoGame extension for Visual Studio 2019
-To create new projects from within Visual Studio, you will need to install the Visual Studio 2019 extension, which can be installed from "Extensions -> Manage Extensions" in the Visual Studio menu bar.
+To create new projects from within Visual Studio, you will need to install the Visual Studio 2019 extension, which can be installed from *Extensions -> Manage Extensions* in the Visual Studio menu bar.
 <img src="docs/images/visual_studio_extension_manager.png" width="950px">
 Note that you can also install Monogame with the nuget package manager.
 For more informations, refer to [this tutorial](https://www.youtube.com/watch?v=YlN9PlJwDlg).
 ### Install MGCB Editor